Trainee barbers, trainee dentists.

 Being able to put the patients at ease will be so crucial for delivery of care.
 I don’t want any of my patients to ever feel uneasy, uncomfortable or nervous as a direct result of them having no confidence in me as their care provider.

-As dentists, we will be seeing the same patients on multiple occasions, so building trust and a good solid professional relationship is key.
-This will also in turn lead to the building up of a good a patient-list, that will grow through word of mouth recommendations!
+As dentists, we will be seeing the same patients on multiple occasions, so building trust and a good solid professional relationship are key.
+This will also, in turn, lead to the building up of a good a patient-list, that will grow through word of mouth recommendations!
 Just in the same way that I got recommended to LSB by a friend, and am now recommending LSB to all of you 🙂

 The title of this feature is: Same Same, But Different.

 A perfectly fitting title because despite being so similar, there is one fundamental difference I must highlight between cutting hair and dental treatment: